Developer(s) – Airtight Games

 Graphics – 6/10

 The game doesn’t rely greatly on either conceptual design or graphical advancement; indeed I thought it might not even push the graphical boundaries of the PlayStation 3 or Xbox 360, let alone the PlayStation 4 or Xbox One.
-But I think the most impressive things about the game’s visuals are the use of gritty atmosphere and well-executed shadow and lighting.
+But I think the most impressive things about the game’s visuals are the use of a gritty atmosphere and well-executed shadow and lighting.
 They add a fair bit of tension to the game, although for the most part, because the game relies so much on the use of gritty atmosphere and lighting, it does seem that tension only builds to a certain level and stops.
 The game doesn’t get any scarier or suspenseful past a certain point in each gameplay sequence, and it can make the game seem bland most of the time, I find.
 I think if the developers had perhaps concentrated a bit more on conceptual design and scenery, that would have added some more to the game’s overall atmosphere instead of having it only going so far, and not building to anything.

 Gameplay – 4/10

 A concern of mine about video games having too much story attached to it is that too much focus can be taken off gameplay, and for the most part, it seems the only objective of the overall game is finding out what happens next.
 This game is a shining example of that.
 The gameplay is extremely bland; especially for a semi-open world one.
 There are side quests, but all they ever involve is collecting things and nothing more.
 It’s the same with normal gameplay, only there are also a few demons to kill in some instances too.
 Not enough gameplay variety was added to this title, and consequently, made it play out far too much like a film.
 The idea of playing a video game as opposed to watching a film is that games immerse people more, and make them feel more like they’re a part of it.
 This game, however, does little to capture that very feeling of immersion.